MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 # Debug your Microsoft Teams app locally

-Microsoft Teams Toolkit helps you to debug and preview your Teams app locally.
+Teams Toolkit helps you to debug and preview your Teams app locally.
 During the debug process, Teams Toolkit automatically starts app services, launches debuggers, and side-loads the Teams app.
 You can preview your Teams app in Teams web client locally after debugging.
-You need to set up Teams Toolkit before you debug your app.

 ::: zone pivot="visual-studio-code"

 ## Debug your Microsoft Teams app locally for Visual Studio Code

-Microsoft Teams Toolkit helps you to debug and preview your Teams app locally.
-During the debug process, Teams Toolkit automatically starts app services, launches debuggers, and side-loads the Teams app.
-You can preview your Teams app in Teams web client locally after debugging.
+Teams Toolkit in Visual Studio Code gives you the features to automate debugging of your Teams app locally.
+Visual Studio allows you to debug tab, bot, and message extension.
 You need to set up Teams Toolkit before you debug your app.

 ## Set up your Teams Toolkit for debugging